 You might also like how to cook a turkey breast in the air fryer!

-A simple brine recipe for
+A simple brine recipe for smoked turkey breast.

-NOTE: If you don’t have all of these ingredients on hand, I find that the most important ingredients for a basic brine are the water, salt, brown sugar and garlic.
-You can also add other fresh herbs or spices for additional flavor but these are 4 ingredients are the basis of a good brine.
+NOTE: If you don’t have all of these ingredients on hand, I find that the most important ingredients for a basic brine are the water, salt, brown sugar and fresh garlic.

 Then next day take the turkey out of the brine and pat dry.

-How long to smoke a brined
+How to smoke a brined juicy turkey breast.

 - Place in the smoker and set temperature to 200 – 225°F.